Table of contents

 Parties involved: obligor and obligee

-- The “obligor” is the person or party who has a responsibility to do something.
+- The obligor is the person or organization that has a responsibility to do something.

-- The “obligee,” on the other hand, is the person or party who benefits from that responsibility being carried out.
+- The obligee is the person or organization that benefits from that responsibility being fulfilled.

 In a vendor-client relationship, for example, the vendor is the obligor as they are responsible for delivering the goods or services.
 The client, meanwhile, is the obligee, as they have the right to receive those goods or services and benefit from them.